-Staying at Doonbank Cottage Bothy will mean you are a mere 10 minutes walk, or a 5 minute drive from Burn’s cottage.
+Staying at Doonbank Cottage Bothy will mean you are just a 5 minute drive from Burn’s cottage.
 Visit his cottage, the famous Brig O’Doon, the Tam O’Shanter Experience, Burn’s monument and the Alloway Kirk.
-After your walk around them, why not pop into the fabulous Brig O’Doon pub and restaurant for a drink and some dinner.

 The wonderful world of the honey bee experience

 Come and explore the wonderful world of honey bees with this 3 hour experience.
 Learn lots of interesting facts; make your own beeswax candle and get in close and personal with the bees!
 Visit our experiences page to find out more.